Jylau14/hyb2/README.md

 Up to 4 replicates for each experiment can be used as input, with a minimum of 2.

 The input files for **hyb2_compare** comes from outputs of the main hyb2 pipeline **(*entire.txt)**.

+**MacOS-ARM cannot use hyb2_compare.
+Several packages in DESeq2 not supported in ARM architecture.**

 For example, to identify the differences and similarities between control and experimental conditions:
 ```bash